The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Beyond Mere Apportionment: Evaluating the Fairness of House Sizes and District Sizes

 \ee For a given apportionment $\bv{a}$, this means that uniformity in the distribution of weight of representation is improved to the extent that the \textit{geometric mean} of the district sizes can be made as large as possible.

-Not surprisingly, this constrained optimum is achieved when the districts are chosen to be nearly as equal in size as possible, with each encompassing a whole number of individuals.
-See Appendix \ref{district_sizes} (page \pageref{district_sizes} ff.) for a simple proof.
+Not surprisingly, this constrained optimum is achieved when the districts are chosen to be nearly as equal in size as possible, with the constraint that each encompasses a whole number of individuals.
+See Appendix~\ref{district_sizes} (page \pageref{district_sizes} ff.) for an elementary proof.
 That is, in the very best case realizable, the $s$th state would have $\eta_s = p_s \!\! \! \mod a_s = a_s( \bar{d}_s - \lfloor \bar{d}_s \rfloor \bigr)$ districts of size $\lceil \bar{d}_s \rceil$, and $(a_s - \eta_s)$ districts of size $\lfloor \bar{d}_s\rfloor$.
-But the more important feature of relative entropy is not that it judges equal or nearly equal sized districts to be best---presumably everybody already believed that---but rather that it provides a principled way to quantify deviations from this ideal, for the purposes of assessing possible district boundaries proposed within particular states, or for comparing within-state inequities in districting to cross-state inequities due to the apportionment itself, for example in order to better inform the debate on optimal House size.
+But the more important feature of relative entropy is not that it judges equal or nearly equal sized districts to be best---presumably every advocate of democracy already believed that---but rather that it provides a unique, principled way to quantify deviations from this ideal, for the purposes of assessing possible district boundaries proposed within particular states, or for comparing within-state inequities in districting to cross-state inequities due to the apportionment itself, for example in order to better inform the debate on optimal House size.